KFSG

-KFSG (1690 kHz) is an AM radio station broadcasting a Brokered programming format featuring Spanish Religious and Multilingual shows.
-KFSG is licensed to Roseville, California and serves the Sacramento metropolitan area.
-The station is owned by Way Broadcasting Licensee, LLC., part of New York City-based Multicultural Broadcasting.
+KFSG (1690 AM) is a radio station licensed to Roseville, California, United States, and serves the Sacramento metropolitan area.
+Owned by Way Broadcasting Licensee, LLC., part of New York City-based Multicultural Broadcasting, it broadcasts a brokered programming format featuring Spanish Religious and multilingual shows.

 KFSG's signal can be picked up in parts of the western United States at night, beyond the Sacramento area.
 1690 is a relatively clear frequency, with the closest station competing being KDMT in Arvada, Colorado, a suburb of Denver.
 Until the 1990s, the Federal Communications Commission did not assign AM stations dial positions above 1600 kHz, so there is only one other station in the West to interfere with KFSG's signal.